-While information on road traffic deaths is available in most European countries, there is no systematic comparable information on the health of survivors.
-There are a variety of definitions of 'serious injury' although a new EU-wide definition is foreseen; many serious injuries are not reported (IRTAD, 2011); data on the long-term health consequences of road traffic injury is not collected on a systematic basis; and while rating systems have been devised and are in use, there are no international standards for describing and quantifying the disabilities arising from traffic injuries, particularly those involving neurological trauma (IRCOBI, 2006, IRTAD, 2011).
+While common information on serious injuries according to the new EU definition is now being collated, data on the long-term health consequences of road traffic injury is not collected on a systematic basis.
+Rating systems have been devised and are in use, there are no, however, international standards for describing and quantifying the disabilities arising from traffic injuries, particularly those involving neurological trauma (IRCOBI, 2006).

-In Europe it is estimated that for every death, there are an estimated 4 permanently disabling injuries such as to the brain or spinal cord, 10 serious injuries and 40 minor injuries (Mackay, 2005).
+In Europe it is estimated that for every death, there are 4 permanently disabling injuries such as to the brain or spinal cord, 10 serious injuries and 40 minor injuries (Mackay, 2005).
 Disability is usually defined as an individual's inability to carry out a normal range of daily activities due to physical and/or psychological consequences.
-Permanent disability, such as paraplegia, quadriplegia, loss of eyesight, or brain damage, can deprive an individual of the ability to achieve even minor goals and result in dependence on others for economic support and routine physical care.
+Permanent disability, such as paraplegia, quadriplegia, loss of eyesight, or brain damage, can deprive an individual of the ability to achieve even minor goals and can result in dependence on others for economic support and routine physical care.
 Less serious - but more common - injuries to ankles, knees and the cervical spine can result in chronic physical pain and limit an injured person's physical activity for long periods.
 Serious burns, contusions and lacerations can lead to emotional trauma associated with permanent disfigurement.
-Road crashes can also result in a variety of long-term psychiatric and psycho-social problems (Peden et al., 2004).
+Road accidents can also result in a variety of long-term psychiatric and psycho-social problems (Peden et al, 2004).